hynek/stamina/docs/tutorial.md

 At every step a *jitter* between 0 and 1 second is added.

 That means the first backoff is no longer than 1.1 seconds and the last one is no longer than 46 seconds.
 You can [tune all these parameters](stamina.retry) to your liking, but the defaults are a good starting point.

+The [*Exponential Backoff And Jitter*](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) article on the *AWS Architecture Blog* is a good explanation with pretty graphs.

 ## Decorators